 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Restore PLC reported total carbon emissions of approximately 8,604,500 kg CO2e, with significant contributions from Scope 1 emissions at about 7,597,100 kg CO2e, primarily from mobile combustion (approximately 7,122,600 kg CO2e).
-Scope 2 emissions accounted for about 177,000 kg CO2e, while Scope 3 emissions totalled approximately 830,400 kg CO2e, with business travel being the largest contributor at around 319,600 kg CO2e.
-Restore has set ambitious carbon reduction targets, committing to a 50% reduction in absolute Scope 1 emissions by 2030 from a 2023 baseline, and a 90% reduction by 2035.
-For Scope 2 emissions, the company aims for a 50% reduction by 2030 and a 90% reduction by 2035.
-Additionally, Restore plans to reduce its absolute Scope 3 emissions by 42% by 2030 and 90% by 2050.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support the company's overall goal of achieving net-zero emissions across its value chain by 2050.
-The emissions data and reduction targets reflect Restore's commitment to addressing climate change and reducing its carbon footprint in line with industry standards.
+Scope 2 emissions accounted for about 177,000 kg CO2e (market-based), while Scope 3 emissions totalled approximately 830,400 kg CO2e, with business travel contributing around 319,600 kg CO2e.
+The company has set ambitious reduction targets, committing to a 50% reduction in absolute Scope 1 and Scope 2 emissions by 2030 from a 2023 baseline, and a 90% reduction by 2035.
+Additionally, Restore aims to reduce Scope 3 emissions by 42% by 2030 and 90% by 2050, both from the same baseline year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Restore PLC also pledges to achieve net-zero greenhouse gas emissions across its entire value chain by 2050, demonstrating a long-term commitment to sustainability and climate action.
+The company is on track to ensure that 70% of its suppliers, based on emissions from purchased goods and services, will have science-based targets by 2029.

 Access structured emissions data, company-specific emission factors, and source documents